Easy Ways to Detect Air Leaks

 - Check for gaps where siding or bricks meet your foundation

 An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, bring in a professional.
 Experts can do a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and let you know how to fix them for improved energy efficiency.
-Contact Finch Air Conditioning & Heating in La Porte for a professional energy assessment at 281-407-9478.
+Contact Finch Air Conditioning & Heating in Kingwood for a professional energy assessment at 281-407-9478.